 Zagreb Street Murals by Dominik Vuković

 This young, classically trained, artists first caught the attention with his mural ‘The Gulliver’.
 This vibrant collaboration with Bare proved controversial among some art critics.
-The emphasis is on ‘some’ so do read my full defence of the mural.
+The reason?
+Because it was painted on the wall that belongs to the Church.

 Vuković went on to create another stunning mural.
 This time it is a 12-meter long painting which decorates the front wall of the Šenoa house.